All posts by: admin

 7. What is the responsibility of church members toward their teaching elders?
 (6:6)

-8. How did Paul warn against a lack of financial support for the Christian workers in the Galatian churches?
+8. How did Paul warn against a lack of financial support for the Christian workers in the Galatians churches?
 (6:7-8)

 9. How did Paul encourage the Christians to endure in service?
 (6:9)